Amazon Shopping Tips

 Reading Glasses

 Store-bought readers, often called cheaters, are readily found at popular pharmacies across the country and are frequently the first place an individual who does not wear glasses will turn when printed material becomes increasingly challenging to read.
 They come with lots of fun frames and are readily available.
-These lenses tend to be in the lower power ranges from 1x to 3x magnification.
+These lenses are in the lower power ranges from 1x to 3x magnification.
 Reading glasses help bring small text into focus through magnification, making text appear larger.
 The downside is that when wearing these single-vision glasses to magnify text, they also magnify everything you view through the lens.
 While suitable for close work, they may distort anything in the distance.
 This can cause headaches and other eye strain-related issues.
 If you find you are using cheaters frequently, this would be the time to have your eyes checked by your eye care professional.
 Bifocals, to many, are a dirty word, but the advantage to bifocal glasses is they only change part of your field of view.
-If you view something through the base of the lens, the text will appear larger or clearer; but if you look through the top of your glasses, objects appear as they would normally.
+If you view something through the base of the lens, the text will appear larger or clearer, but if you look through the top of your glasses, objects appear as they would normally.

 Here are some key points to remember when choosing a magnifier: